-- hold a degree (preferably 2:2 or above) in the language they wish to teach (French).
+- hold a degree in the language they wish to teach (French).
 We prefer at least half of the candidate’s degree to be in that language, unless they are a native speaker in which case we accept alternative degree subjects.

 be able to offer a second foreign language (at a lower level than their main language is acceptable) as being able to offer two mainstream languages greatly increases employability.

 have spent a substantial period of time in a country where their main foreign language (French) is spoken and be familiar with the English educational system.